Patrick Perkins

 Hon.
-Patrick Perkins, J. P., (10 October 1838 — 17 May 1901), nicknamed Paddy Perkins, was a brewer and politician in colonial Queensland.
+Patrick Perkins, J. P., (10 October 1838 – 17 May 1901), nicknamed Paddy Perkins, was a brewer and politician in colonial Queensland.
 He was a Member of the Queensland Legislative Assembly and, later, a Member of the Queensland Legislative Council.

 Early life

-Patrick Perkins was born in a humble cottage on a small farm in the village of Clonoulty near Cashel, County Tipperary, Ireland.
+Patrick Perkins was born in a cottage on a small farm in the village of Clonoulty near Cashel, County Tipperary, Ireland.
 He was the second son of Thomas Perkins, a farmer, and his wife Ellen (née Gooley).
 He attended the local National School.

 Thomas and Ellen Perkins and their eight children (including Patrick) immigrated on the Persian, departing Southampton and arrived in Melbourne, Victoria, Australia on 9 April 1854.

 In 1861, he married Mary Ellen Hickey in Victoria.
-They had four children born in Victoria:Thomas Hector (born 1864); Mary Eveleen, (1867-1942) m.
-Charles Seymour-Allan; Edgar Colin Francis (born 1868) and Lilly Eleanor Perkins (born 1875) m.
+They had four children born in Victoria:Thomas Hector (born 1864); Mary Eveleen, (1867–1942) m.
+Charles Allan; Edgar Colin Francis (born 1868) and Lilly Eleanor Perkins (born 1875) m.
 Randall Macdonnell, m.
 George Wilkie Gray.
 They had two children born in Queensland: Patrick Harold (born 1878) and Helene Cicilia (born 1880, Toowoomba d 1965 Adelaide), Sr Margaret Mary of the Dominican priory, Adelaide.